 (The content of this and other relevant written evidence is summarised in the Beer Local and Strategic Written Evidence Reports) Locally Important Wildlife Sites Justification for our policy There are a number of locally important parts of the parish which we particularly value for wildlife and its habitat.
-While some of these areas are afforded some protection due to their location within areas already designated as being of county-wide and / or national importance, such as County Wildlife Sites, SSSIs and SACs, we have identified a number of others which we consider to be worthy of local protection.
+While some of these areas are afforded some protection due to their location within areas already designated as being of county-wide and / or national European importance, such as County Wildlife Sites, SSSIs and SACs, we have identified a number of others which we consider to be worthy of local protection.
 These areas are named in our policy which seeks to protect them and enable improvement of their value to wildlife in terms of enriching habitats and biodiversity.
 Figure 5 identifies the geographic location and extent of these areas and our valued SSSI at Quarry Caves.
 Figure 5 - Locally Important Wildlife Sites (LIWS)

 Policy NE2 - Locally Important Wildlife Sites Locally Important Wildlife Sites (LIWS) will be protected from development to maintain and enhance their biodiversity and habitats they support.
-These two sites have been identified and appear on Figure 5 alongside Quarry Caves, a Site of Special Scientific Interest, (SSSI) and are: - i) Hooken Landslide (SAC); and, - ii) Rock Pools.
+The following two sites, which are also designated sites of European importance for biodiversity/geodiversity, have been identified and appear on Figure 5 alongside Quarry Caves, a Site of Special Scientific Interest, (SSSI) and a Special Area of Conservation (SAC): - i) Hooken Landslide (SSSI/SAC); and, - ii) Rock Pools (SSSI/SAC).